hphelion/documentation/moonshot/manage.operational-dashboard.settings-tab.md

 <tr style="background-color: white; color: black;">
 <td style="font-weight:bold;"> Save button </td>
-<td> After entering a valid license key, click <b>Save</b> to update the HP Cloud OS for Moonshot license. </td>
+<td> After entering a valid license key, click <b>Save</b> to update the HP Helion Cloud OS for Moonshot license. </td>
 </tr>

 </table>

 ## About {#about}

-The About panel displays the version of the Operational Dashboard, the version of the HP Cloud OS for Moonshot build, and the copyright information.
+The About panel displays the version of the Operational Dashboard, the version of the HP Helion Cloud OS for Moonshot build, and the copyright information.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>